If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 - Your data retention policy.

-- Your data-sharing policy regarding both third parties and authorities.
+- Your data-sharing policy regarding third parties and authorities.

 How Do You Communicate Changes to Privacy Policy?